antonbelev/hexo-bluesky-feed/README.md

 # hexo-bluesky-feed

-A Hexo deployer plugin that automatically publishes updates to your Bluesky account when you deploy your Hexo site.
+A Hexo plugin that automatically publishes updates to your Bluesky account when you generate your Hexo site.

 ## Example